krishnakumarg1984/phd_thesis/notes_tools_and_custom_codes/future_work.md

 - check for undefined references
 - generally check and match references
 - edit the path to main.tex in every file
+- Plett permissions
+- Fill CC-BY-NC-ND with a splash of colour

 - enhanced spm paper
 - enchanced spm with KF